-Applications for licences involving bats and bat roosts are by far the highest proportion of mitigation licence applications received by Natural England and numbers are increasing year on year.
-The vast majority are lower risk situations but they still need to be licensed which requires time, effort and cost on the part of the developer, the consultant and Natural England.
+Applications for licences involving bats and bat roosts are by far the highest proportion of mitigation licence applications received by NE and numbers are increasing year on year.
+The vast majority are lower risk situations but they still need to be licensed which requires time, effort and cost on the part of the developer, the consultant and NE.
 This reduces the resources available for monitoring, enforcement and drawing together the evidence base for the effectiveness of mitigation.
-Natural England’s resources to put into licensing are stretched and a more streamlined approach would have benefits for everyone.
+NE’s resources to put into licensing are stretched and a more streamlined approach would have benefits for everyone.

-We believe that an accreditation system would help to improve standards of bat mitigation and lead to better outcomes for bat conservation.
+We believe that an accreditation system will help to improve standards of bat mitigation and lead to better outcomes for bat conservation.

-The competency requirements for consultants are being defined on the basis of relevant selected elements of CIEEM’s Competency Framework (but a more detailed version with a bats emphasis) with the indicators of competence mapped across to BCT’s Professional Training Standards.
-There will be different competency requirements based on the level of accreditation applied for which, in turn, relates to the degree of risk to bats and bat roosts from the projects that the accredited consultant will be able to work on.
+There are different competency requirements based on the level of accreditation applied for which, in turn, relates to the degree of risk to bats and bat roosts from the projects that the accredited consultant will be able to work on.
 Quite simply, consultants who work on projects that involve higher risks to bats will require a higher level of accreditation that involves demonstrating a higher level of competence.